 - to the last 20 years’ service;

-- your pay up to the weekly limit which is currently £450 (unless your employer ‘enhances’ redundancy pay by waiving this ceiling).
+- your pay up to the weekly limit which for 2019-20 is £525 (unless your employer ‘enhances’ redundancy pay by waiving this ceiling).

 The first £30,000 of your redundancy payment is tax-free.
 You can apply for Jobseeker’s Allowance if you receive a redundancy payment.